richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 ### Troubleshooting

-#### Missing locate
+#### locate command missing

-StorageLoader depends on SnowPlow's [infobright-ruby-loader] [irl] project, which in turn uses the `locate` shell command.
-You may get complains that this is missing, in which case you can install it separately.
+StorageLoader depends on SnowPlow's [Infobright Ruby Loader] [irl] project, which in turn uses the `locate` shell command.
+If you get complaints that this is missing, in which case you can install it separately.
 Instructions for Debian/Ubuntu:

     $ sudo apt-get install mlocate
     $ sudo updatedb